An Introduction to Bacterial Vaginosis

 This sample can also rule out some STI’s that can have similar symptoms such as smelly discharge.

-Your doctor will most often prescribe an antibiotic, either orally or via a cream or gel you insert into your vagina.
+Your health care provider will most often prescribe an antibiotic, either orally or via a cream or gel you insert into your vagina.
 Be sure to finish the full course of antibiotics to prevent reinfection.